 - AWI 200 – Care & Storage: Covers the care and storage of interior woodwork

-- AWI 300 – Materials: Combines sections three and four of the AWS requirements for lumbar and sheet products
+- AWI 300 – Materials: Combines sections three and four of the AWS requirements for lumber and sheet products

 - ANSI/AWI 0620 – Finish Carpentry Installation: Supplants the installation criteria in AWS sections six through 12

-- ANSI/AWI 0641 – Architectural Wood Casework Standard: The AWI version of AWS Section 10 for Casework, encompassing a range of casework fabrication
+- ANSI/AWI 0641 – Architectural Wood Casework Standard: One of two standards derived from AWS Section 10 for Casework, encompassing a range of architectural wood casework fabrication

 In the past, the Architectural Woodwork Standards delineated a prescriptive set of rules on how a piece of casework, for example, should be built.
 Now, there is a stronger focus on how a piece performs according to four performance duty levels.
 These are: